Get all the latest data for Punta Cana

 Does a property price drop look likely in Punta Cana as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Punta Cana over the next 12 months is low, mainly because tourism demand remains robust and airport capacity is expanding.
+As of 2026, the likelihood of a meaningful Punta Cana property price decline over the next 12 months looks low for prime homes and medium for weak inland condo stock.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Punta Cana.